 If the economy worsens, 37 percent of the current car purchasing plans will be abandoned.

-Portalin said miles driven have declined in recent years and should stabilize in 2013.
+Portalatin said miles driven have declined in recent years but should stabilize in 2013.

 He noted that the decline in miles driven since 2007, when the recession began, marked a change from a steady 30-year growth trend.

-The opportunity for the automotive aftermarket is the large number of consumers who are willing to spend more on car maintenance on older cars, Portalin said.
+The opportunity for the automotive aftermarket is the large number of consumers who are willing to spend more on maintenance of older cars, Portalatin said.
 This indicates an opportunity for both the do-it-yourself market and the professional car care market, but more so for the latter.